BCtA Membership StatusActive

 Developing the capacity of handicraft producers in low-income countries

-The retailer, with international brand presence in nearly 600 stores across Japan, Asia, Europe and the USA, plans to source its products locally and increase the number of local producers, especially women from post-conflict or transitional societies.
+The retailer, with international brand presence in over 800 stores across Japan, Asia, Europe and the USA, is scaling its efforts to source locally and increase the number of local producers, especially women from post-conflict or transitional societies.
+The basic principle of MUJI merchandise development is to create products that are fundamental, practical and really necessary in daily life, and to ensure efficient and minimal manufacturing processes.

 Japan's NHK World Spotlights Inclusive Business and MUJI